 - Unfortunately, things have not ended there.
 Burton was thrown into an ongoing legal dispute with PBS station / show producer WNED, which claims that Burton is using the name and concept of the show illegally, having been only the host of the show and not who actually owns the rights to it (LeVar had thought that he had bought the copyrights, patents and trademarks up lock stock and barrel from WNED).
 In October 2017, WNED announced the dispute had been resolved, and later announced a retool of the show.
 The retool has been stuck in Development Hell since.

-Freemium: The iOS app is free and you can check out books without a subscription.
+- Freemium: The iOS app is free and you can check out most books without a subscription.
 But to view the field trip videos and check out certain books, you'll need to fork out for a subscription of US$9.99 a month.
 It's worth every penny however.
 Well, somebody has to pay for the server space and the royalties of the books.
 Thanks to the Kickstarter campaign, this subscription version has been made available without charge to a number of schools.

-Missing Episode: Two of the shows' 155 episodes were pulled from rotation.
-They were "Arthur's Eyes" from season 1 in 1983 (because the PBS kids show had that as one of their episodes), and "The Magic School Bus Inside the Earth" from season 8 in 1990 (for the same reason as the Arthur example, though that show eventually moved off PBS and onto several different commercial networks).
+- Missing Episode: Two of the shows' 155 episodes were pulled from rotation.
+They were "Arthur's Eyes" from season 1 in 1983 (because the PBS kids show had adapted the book as one of its episodes), and "The Magic School Bus Inside the Earth" from season 8 in 1990 (for the same reason as the Arthur example, though that show eventually moved off PBS and onto several different commercial networks).
 Amazon eventually posted the latter online, from a print utilizing the second version of the theme song.